Novel Excerpt: The Scorpion Game

 “We live in a place where they schedule the rain and nobody can get their heads outta their asses long enough to call the fuckin’ Weather Center?” said Hoskin.

 “Right.
 You ever call over there?
 Like pissin’ into the wind,” said Detective Danuba “Sugarhouse” Quinlin.
-Quinlin who wore a hand-stitched, cream summer suit in a time when mites could cough one up custom in a few minutes.
+Quinlin, a tall black man with a thick ‘fro, wore a hand-stitched, cream summer suit in a time when mites could cough one up custom in a few minutes.
 After an hour of rain, his suit didn’t have a drop on it.
 He must have waited until they had the energy bubble up over the crime scene before even getting out of his car.
 Hoskin looked at him and shook his head.

 “Nice of you to get outta the car,” said Hoskin.